RedMirrow/Projects/Course Certificates/README.md

 # Courses Done

-MAE score - The lower the score the more accurate the model (scores here are rounded to remove .XXX-)
+MAE score - Mean Absolute Error score- The lower the score the more accurate the model (scores here are rounded to remove .XXX-)

 Kaggle Intro to Machine Learning - Entered the competition and finished with a MAE score of 18095